iggygolo/tsunami/README.md

 # Copy environment configuration
 cp .env.example .env

-# Configure your podcast settings in .env
+# Configure your artist and music settings in .env
-# Set your artist npub and podcast metadata
+# Set your artist npub and publishing metadata
 ```

 ### Development